Homeopathic dilutions: Proposed explanations

 Homeopaths maintain that this water retains some "essential property" of the original material, because the preparation has been shaken after each dilution.
 Hahnemann believed that the dynamisation or shaking of the solution caused a "spirit-like" healing force to be released from within the substance.
 Even though the homeopathic preparations are often extremely diluted, homeopaths maintain that a healing force is retained by these homeopathic preparations.
 Modern advocates of homeopathy have proposed a concept of "water memory", according to which water "remembers" the substances mixed in it, and transmits the effect of those substances when consumed.
 This concept is inconsistent with the current understanding of matter, and water memory has never been demonstrated to have any detectable effect, biological or otherwise.
 The claim often given to support "water memory" is that science does not fully understand water.
 In fact a great deal is known about the structure and properties of liquid water, from both theoretical and experimental studies, because of its importance in biochemistry, its relative molecular simplicity and the quantum mechanical nature of hydrogen bonding which make it a popular substance to study in theoretical chemistry.
-The actual memory of water can be measured experimentally and is found to be around 50 femtoseconds, which is 0.00000000000005 seconds.
+The actual persistence of structure in water can be measured experimentally and is found to be around 50 femtoseconds, which is 0.00000000000005 seconds.
 Generally considered to be pseudoscience by the scientific community, one disputed study into the so-called memory of water, conducted by Jacques Benveniste, claims to have demonstrated that water can be energetically imprinted upon.
 Another such study, published in 2003 by Swiss chemist Louis Rey, claims to have found that homeopathically diluted solutions of sodium chloride and lithium chloride have a very different hydrogen bond structure from normal water, as measured by thermoluminescence.